 Being a natural sample library and soundset enthusiast I also wrote over a hundred sample library reviews for KEYS magazine Germany since 2008 - and also a variety of technical articles about composing and film music production.

-The best experience as a writer have been my interviews with Hans Zimmer (who told me about u-he’s brilliant software synth Zebra 2 - amongst a ton of other things), Ramin Djawadi (who told me that creating your own sounds is a big part of your identity as a composer), Harry Gregson-Williams (who told me that investing in good tools is investing in my future), Bear McCreary (who told me that I first need to find the tempo of a scene before composing), Sean Callery (who told me that I need to learn to let go of my music sometimes) or Eric Persing from Spectrasonics (who told me to react to what I hear while creating sounds).
+The best experience as a writer have been my interviews with Hans Zimmer (who told me about u-he’s brilliant software synth Zebra 2 - amongst a ton of other things), Ramin Djawadi (who told me that creating your own sounds is a big part of your identity as a composer), Harry Gregson-Williams (who told me that investing in good tools is investing in your future), Bear McCreary (who told me that I first need to find the tempo of a scene before composing), Sean Callery (who told me that I need to learn to let go of my music sometimes) or Eric Persing from Spectrasonics (who told me to react to what I hear while creating new sounds).

 Whatabaudio (or what about you?) is a sounddesign project that I started during the COVID-19 lockdown earlier in 2020.
 Many of my film scoring projects have been postponed so I grabbed the opportunity to expand on the sound design part of the profession.
 As much as I love the many offerings of samples and patches out there I always felt that I want my sounds to be a bit different.
 I needed sounds that can express emotion, are audible but stay out of the way when people talk.
-More than ten years of experience scoring the crime drama show SOKO Leipzig, a lot of trying and tweaking led me to create my first commercial soundset „Crime Fundamentals“ which I now use in almost all of my productions.
+More than ten years of experience scoring the crime drama series SOKO Leipzig, a lot of trying and tweaking led me to create my first commercial soundset „Crime Fundamentals“ which I now use in almost all of my productions.

 I hope you enjoy my presets as much as I did making these sounds and write great music with it!